nikkij/numbertoword/README.md

 ## Usage

 Just type the command "numbertoword" at the console.

+	$ numbertoword

 At the prompt enter any number from 1 - 999,999,999 .

 ## Contributing